-Fear is a totally normal emotion — and one that likely kept your ancestors from being eaten alive — but there are things you can do to combat it:
+Fear is a totally normal emotion — and one that likely kept your ancestors from being eaten alive.
+There are things you can do to manage this feeling:

 - Distract yourself from your fear.
 Sometimes fear can become so overwhelming that it’s hard to think about anything else.
 But ruminating, or letting the same thoughts play out over and over again, can have a negative impact on your emotional state.
 It can also make fear worse.
-If you feel yourself fixating on a worry or source of stress, try something distracting.
-Listen to an audiobook or podcast, cook with a new recipe you have to concentrate on, or go for a walk or jog with some energizing music.
+If you feel yourself fixating on a worry or source of stress, try to do something distracting.
+Listen to an audiobook or podcast, cook with a new recipe, or go for a walk or jog with energizing music.

 - Consider the fear logically.
 Take a moment to think about your fear.
 Is there anything you can do about it?
 Can it actually harm you?
 What’s the worst thing that could happen if your fear came true?
 What would you do in that scenario?
 Knowing how you would deal with your fear can help you feel less afraid.

 It’s important to not get discouraged if these tips seem impossible or overwhelming — they can be hard to accomplish on your own.

 Consider working with a therapist, who can help you navigate mental health issues around fear, such as:

 Anger usually happens when you experience some type of injustice.
 This experience can make you feel threatened, trapped, and unable to defend yourself.